cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

 Out[6]: Index(['a', 'b', 'c'], dtype='object')
 ```

-Altough they are not the same, a `RangeIndex` works like a range, and an `Index` works like a list, for may purposes.
+Altough they are not the same thing, for many purposes a `RangeIndex` object works like a range, and an `Index` object works like a list.
 For instance, for slicing:

 ```
 In [7]: s2.index[-2:]
 Out[7]: Index(['b', 'c'], dtype='object')
 ```

 Though Pandas allows duplicates in an index, good indexes should not have them, so rows can be identified by the index value.
-Indexes are useful for filtering and joining data sets.
+Indexes are useful for **filtering** and **joining** data sets.
 There are many types of indexes, which allow for specific operations.
 So, do not look at the index as an embarrassment, which is what it seems at first sight, but as a tool for data management.

 ## Pandas data frames

-A Pandas **data frame** can be built in many ways with the Pandas function `DataFrame`.
-For instance, from a dictionary of vector-like objects of the same length (such as lists, ranges, 1D arrays or Pandas series).
-As an example, we revisit the biometric data used in the pecedig lecture.
+A Pandas **data frame** can be built in many ways with the Pandas function `DataFrame()`.
+For instance, from a dictionary of vector-like objects of the same length (including Pandas series).
+As an example, we revisit the biometric data used in the preceding lecture.
 We started with three lists, with height, weight and gender, respectively.

 ```
 In [8]: height = [1.65, 1.73, 1.51, 1.63, 1.69, 1.7, 1.81, 1.66, 1.58, 1.66,